ashleygraf101/performance-test/README.md

 ## Performance test study

-TODO: Add tests for rate of successful logins for auth tests
+TODO: Add tests for rate of successful logins for auth tests.

+TODO: Generate 1000 accounts, store them in a JSON file & use them in auth tests.

 ### How to use